Find Any File (FAF)

 When Find Any File is launched, it always defaults to searching the boot volume.
 If you prefer to search a different volume by default, do this: Launch Find Any File, choose your preferred volume, then use the Save command to save the search criteria to a file.
 Next time, instead of launching Find Any File directly, open that saved file instead - Find Any File will launch with the presets you chose before.

-Alternatively (since version 1.5), you can set up your preferred search and choose Save As Defaults from the File menu in order to have these settings reappear next time you launch Find Any File.
+Alternatively, you can set up your preferred search and choose Save As Default Search from the File menu in order to have these settings reappear next time you launch Find Any File.